-The Mission of the National Kidney Foundation of Hawaii is to prevent kidney and urinary tract disease, improve the health and well-being of individuals and families affected by this disease, and increase the availability of all organs for transplantation in Hawai'i.
+The mission of the National Kidney Foundation of Hawai'i is to prevent kidney and urinary tract disease, improve the health and well-being of individuals and families affected by this disease, and increase the availability of all organs for transplantation in Hawai'i.

-Through its national offices, 51 affiliates, and more than 200 chapters nationwide.
-NKF develops and delivers programs to communities and individuals.
+Through its national offices, 51 affiliates, and more than 200 chapters nationwide, the National Kidney Foundation develops and delivers programs to communities and individuals.

-Leading these efforts in Hawaii are more than 1,000 committed volunteers.
+Leading these efforts in Hawai'i are more than 1,000 committed volunteers.
 Together, they bring help and hope to the more than 2,000 Hawaii residents who suffer from kidney failure and the many more who have kidney and urological diseases in our islands.
 This is accomplished through patients and community services, advocacy, public and professional education, research and organ donation programs.